 In the Dutch oven, bring the broth back to a low boil over medium heat.

 In a separate sauté pan, heat 2 Tbsp. of oil.
 Sauté onions and carrots until soft, then add to broth, along with can of crushed tomatoes and vinegar.
-Stir with silicon spatula and simmer for 5 minutes.
-Add the diced potatoes, the shredded pork, and diced pears to the broth, stir lightly, and cook for 15 minutes.
-(Note: Ukrainians sometimes do not put the meat back in the soup but serve it separately.
+Stir and simmer for 5 minutes.
+Add the diced potatoes, the shredded pork, and diced pear to the broth, stir lightly and cook for 15 minutes.
+(Note: Some Ukrainians do not put the meat back in the soup but serve it separately.
 Your call on that one.)

 Serve in large bowls with a dollop of sour cream, fresh greens, and garlicky buns or bread.